 What Are the ALL IN and BARE WALL HOA (Home Owner Association) Master Policy?

 Different Kinds of Master Policies:

 There are 2 available kinds of policies for anyone who takes an interest.
 They are ALL IN’s and BARE WALLS.

-For you to have insurance and some self-protection, it is critical for you to understand what vital parts of your property (apartments or condo) and of course it is important that you know that the building is part of a master association policy.
+For you to have insurance and some self-protection, it is critical for you to understand what vital parts of your property (apartments or condo) are, and of course, it is important that you know that the building is part of a master association policy.
 IS the building inured the walls only or does the inclusion of the fixtures that were part of the initial building layout?

 ALL IN Insurance

 The insurance will cover the original state of the building, from walls, ceilings, floor, and all other fixtures that came along and were originally built.

 As an owner of a condominium, you need to make sure you insure any addition and alteration you made against the initial structure.
 Such as a new floor or any additional fixtures like cabinets, bathrooms, or plumbing items.
 Policies can cover the alteration from a previous owner, but you must understand that, so u can be made aware of it.
 Some lucky condo owners were able to find newly renovated apartments or condos and you can just assume that’s covered by the Master Policy, but it is always better to ask and check.

 Literally, as the name says, it includes only bare walls, ceilings, and floors.
 It will not include any fixtures like bathrooms and/or kitchen counters.
 You will have to insure them separately as a part of your personal insurance policy.